soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.jquery.md

 * [imagefill.js](http://johnpolacek.github.io/imagefill.js/) - The jQuery plugin for making an image fill its container (and be centered)

+* [MagicSuggest](http://nicolasbize.github.com/magicsuggest/) - Auto-suggest combo with bootstrap theme using jQuery

 * [Tag-it!](http://aehlke.github.io/tag-it/) - Simple and configurable tag editing widget with autocomplete support

+* [AutoJS](http://atmb4u.github.io/AutoJS/) - is a library to continuously autocomplete textarea based on a standard dictionary

 * [Selectize.js](http://brianreavis.github.io/selectize.js/) - is the hybrid of a textbox and <select> box.
 It's jQuery-based and it's useful for tagging, contact lists, country selectors, and so on.